Duong-NguyenTrinhTrung/PGx-Documentation/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PGx's documentation!
+Welcome to PGxDB's documentation!
 ===================================

-The PGx contains data, diagrams and web tools to facilitate pharmacogenomics research.
+The PGxDB contains data, diagrams and web tools to facilitate pharmacogenomics research.

 The `source code`_ and `source data`_ are freely available on `GitHub`_.